web-mech/badwords/README.md

 ##Release Notes
 - v1.1.0 / Mar 17 2015: Added soundex support for comparing words to things not in the list.
 - v1.2.0 / May 29 2015: Removed soundex logic which resulted in many false positives within the isProfane test.
+- v1.3.0 / Oct 1 2015: Updated local list and documentation.
+Added ability to pass a custom list of words during construction.

 ##License